lwu1822/student/_posts/2023-06-14-Getting_Started_with_Github_Pages.md

 WSL provides a Linux environment on a Windows computer.
 Linux is an open source operating system that consists of many distributions, such as Ubuntu.
 Linux provides a terminal where you will be running commands to code and push your code to Github.

-To get started, download WSL and Ubuntu:
+To get started, download WSL and Ubuntu (skip the following steps if you are using a Mac):

 1. Open PowerShell as an administrator (Right click -> Run as administrator) and type `wsl --install`